mwbowers/mwbowers.github.io/concepts/program-structure/qsys-fixedtypes.md

 The *fact* is that their are incompatible and a *new* type system is required to make it possible for the *mapping* logic spread-out in the Business Logic, to continue executing providing the same results.

-`ASNA QSys` makes available four `Scalar Types` that provide similar *declarative syntax* as RPG, can be used with the *assumed* mapping as RPG, and can be easily converted to the .NET types when appropriate.
+`ASNA QSys` makes available five `Value Types` that provide similar *declarative syntax* as RPG, can be used with the *assumed* mapping as RPG, and can be easily converted to the .NET types when appropriate.

 > In the next sections, we will show the practical use of `ASNA.QSys Fixed` Types.
 We will not get into the internal implementation which may be more confusing than practical.
 If you have a license to the Reference Source, you are welcome to research how the `ASNA.QSys Fixed` works.